 Frequently Asked Questions

-In a situation where a team interpreter in unable to make it to an assignment, it is our philosophy and policy, in most cases, that the remaining interpreter still attend the assignment.
+In a situation where a team interpreter is unable to make it to an assignment, it is our philosophy and policy, in most cases, that the remaining interpreter still attends the assignment.
 The rationale behind this is to have the remaining interpreter assist the clients with next steps and/or to offer minimal interpreting.
-It is our belief that members of the Deaf community should have access to an interpreter even if only to communicate next steps with the hearing stakeholders.
+We believe that members of the Deaf community should have access to an interpreter even if only to communicate next steps with the hearing stakeholders.
 As the attending interpreter in this situation, we ask you to self-advocate and never subject yourself to harm.
 The Partners in Communication LLC staff will also set this expectation with the requesting office, letting them know that the interpreter’s intent is not to interpret as usual but to provide communication support that fits with the situation.
-The interpreter is not expected to interpret the whole assignment but rather to negotiate what is reasonable
+The interpreter is not expected to interpret the whole assignment but rather to negotiate what is reasonable.

 - Years of Experience